 Filling: Using electric mixer, beat cream cheese and eggs on medium speed until fluffy.
 Stir in Jack cheese, chilies, salt and chili powder.
 Pour over warm crust.
 Bake in preheated oven 30 minutes, or until edges start to turn golden but centre is still a bit jiggly.

 Transfer to wire rack.
-Spread sour cream over top.
+Spread sour cream overtop.
 Run knife carefully around edges to loosen.
-Cool 1 hour.
+Let sit 1 hour, or until room temperature.
 Cover with plastic or foil, Refrigerate overnight.

 Topping: In medium bowl, stir together ingredients.
 Before serving, spoon topping over cheesecake, then remove sides of pan.

 Kitchen Secrets: I crush the tortilla chips with a rolling pin.